Second-Hand Car Seats

 - the seat must never have been in a vehicle at the time of an accident involving the vehicle even if it does not look damaged or if the child was not in the seat at the time of the accident.
 The seat may have invisible cracks.
 You need to check the owner’s manual for specific guidelines on determining whether or not the seat should be replaced.
 Car seat replacement is often covered by private insurers in cases where the seat was in the vehicle at the time of the traffic accident involving the vehicle

 - the model must never have been recalled due to a defect (Health Canada can confirm this)

 - all the parts are present and intact, including the harness, locking clip, chest clip, tether strap, tether anchor and padding

 - the seat must have been stored under proper conditions, since poor storage conditions may have damaged the seat

 If the car seat does not meet all these criteria, you should not use it.

 A person who sells such a seat could be sued by the buyer under the Canada Consumer Product Safety Act.

-Several years ago, the Centre de recherche et d’éducation à l’environnement régional (CREER) devised a method of recycling components of used car seats.
-For example, the recycled plastic can be transformed into park benches or picnic tables, and the straps can be turned into animal accessories.
+The Centre de recherche et d’éducation à l’environnement régional (CREER) has devised a method of recycling components of used car seats.
+For example, the plastic can be transformed into park benches or picnic tables, and the straps can be turned into accessories for animals.

 Visit the CAA-Québec website to find the collection depot nearest you.